intunist/english-labeling-guide/phone.md

 Note that short/long naming conventions are antiquated and inaccurate.
 They are only provided for reference and understanding.
 These are especially inaccurate for singing.
 - The Manchester dialect has an interesting quirk where [aa] (/ɑ/) becomes /ɔ/ when r-colored.
 And example of this would be the word "car".
 Thankfully context handles this, so it can be ignored and labeled with [aa] as per usual ([k aa r]).

-# SSE Phoneme set - Scottish English
+# ScE Phoneme set - Scottish English
 This is the phoneme set for Scottish English.
 It's not vastly different from the other variants but helps to explain some dialect changes.
 Scottish english has heavy influence from Scots, so many of the phonemes are vastly different from what one would expect.
 Technically one can reference the sBre or nBrE symbols and infer the changes but this will help with consistency.